slopjong/avr/eagle/projects/midi-to-audio/README.md

 ### Order your midi-to-audio adapter

 The first batch of 56 adapters is in production.
 Go to the [order form](https://docs.google.com/spreadsheet/viewform?hl=en_US&formkey=dGhXZGtpOGRWU2lNNGhZal93R1BjQVE6MQ) to register for the next batch.
-We will contact you back when we're ready for the next batch run.
+We will contact you back when we're ready for the next batch run in 02/2012.

 ### Circuit schematics